Fermi scale from quantum gravity scaling solution: Abstract

 \section{Abstract}

+We propose that quantum gravity may predict the Fermi scale.
 Fundamental scale invariance implies the scale invariant standard model.
 Both the Fermi scale and the Planck mass are given by fields, and their ratio is dictated by a dimensionless cosmon-Higgs coupling.
 For an ultraviolet fixed point of quantum gravity this coupling is an irrelevant parameter of the renormalization flow and becomes predictable.
 An analytic scaling solution for quantum gravity admits no free parameter for the mass term of the Higgs boson.
-If the largest intrinsic mass scale generated by the renormalisation flow away from the fixed point is sufficiently below the Fermi scale, the couplings of the scale invariant standard model are determined by the scaling solution.
-For a given short distance model remaining valid to infinitely small distances the ratio Fermi scale over Planck mass can be predicted.
-With reasonable assumptions for an ultraviolet fixed point a numerical solution finds a tiny value for the ratio between the Fermi and Planck scales, very close to a second order quantum electroweak phase transition.
+We discuss a new asymptotically safe quantum gravity fixed point for which the scalar potential is not flat.
+If the largest intrinsic mass scale generated by the renormalisation flow away from this fixed point is sufficiently below the Fermi scale, the couplings of the scale invariant standard model are determined by the scaling solution.
+For a given short distance model remaining valid to infinitely small distances the ratio Fermi scale over Planck mass can then be predicted.
+With reasonable assumptions for the ultraviolet fixed point a numerical solution finds a tiny value for the ratio between the Fermi and Planck scales, very close to a second order quantum electroweak phase transition.
 This could explain the observed gauge hierarchy.